wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-flows/includes/flow-monitor-incoming-emails.md

 1. Add the following:

-     **Site Address** - Either copy and paste your URL or click on the drop-down and select your site,
+     **Site Address** - Either copy and paste your URL or select the drop-down and select your site

      **Folder Path** - Select **/Shared Documents**